umbraco/UmbracoDocs/Umbraco-Uno/Seo/Seo-for-pages/index.md

 These settings are specific to each of the pages, and we highly recommend that you carefully fill out each of the fields in order get the best SEO score for your Umbraco Uno website.

-Find more details on each of the fields, how to fill them in and where on your website they are added, in the [Uno-Pedia](../../Uno-pedia/Settings/Specific-Settings#SEO).

 In this article you will find a guide on how to find and setup the page specific SEO settings that are available.
+You will also find a complete and detailed list about each of the fields, how to fill them in and where on your website each of them are used.

 ## How to setup SEO for your pages